Yelfive/md-notes/Beanstalk/Usage.md

 ## Protocol

 The beanstalk protocol runs over **TCP** using **ASCII** encoding.
 Clients connect,send commands and data, wait for responses, and close the connection.
-For each connection, the server processes commands serially in the order in which they were received and sends responses in the same order.
+For each connection, __the server processes commands serially in the order in which they were received and sends responses in the same order__.
 All integers in the protocol are formatted in decimal and (unless otherwise indicated) nonnegative.

 Names, in this protocol, are ASCII strings.
 They may contain